A finite-element Delta-Sternheimer approach for computing accurate all-electron RPA correlation energies of polyatomic molecules: Results and Discussions

-From Tab.~\ref{tab:rpa-bind}, it can be seen that the basis set error within the finite-basis SOS framework is 1.67 kcal/mol (for AE) and 1.70 kcal/mol (for FC).
-After extrapolation to the CBS limit using the extrapolation formula, the mean error is reduced to 0.34 kcal/mol (for AE) and 0.33 kcal/mol (for FC).
-This indicates that the extrapolation technique can indeed effectively reduce the basis set error.
+From Tab.~\ref{tab:rpa-bind}, it can be seen that the basis set error within the finite-basis SOS framework, with the largest aug-cc-pwCV5Z basis, is 1.7 kcal/mol (70 meV) for both all-electron and frozen-core RPA atomization energies.
+After extrapolating to the CBS limit, the mean error is reduced to about 0.34 kcal/mol.
+This indicates that the extrapolation approach can indeed significantly reduce the BSIEs.
 We also observe that the finite-basis results consistently underestimate the atomization energies, whereas the extrapolated results consistently overestimate them.
 We attribute this to the basis set superposition error (BSSE).
-In the calculations of Tab.~\ref{tab:rpa-bind}, neither the finite-basis nor the extrapolated results account for BSSE, as the atomic energies were computed independently.
+In the calculations of Table~\ref{tab:rpa-bind}, neither the finite-basis nor the extrapolated results account for BSSE.
 To examine the influence of BSSE, we selected 10 molecules from Tab.~\ref{tab:rpa-bind} and investigated the effect of BSSE on the atomization energies.
+The results are presented in Table \ref{tab:bsse} in Appendix \ref{appendix:result-sup}.
+It can be seen that after the counterpoise (CP) correction, the tendency of the extrapolated results to overestimate the atomization energies is greatly reduced, while for certain molecules, an overshooting is observed.
+Overall, the CP correction still changes the RPA atomization energies by 0.3 -- 0.5 kcal/mol even for the extrapolated results.
+Note that the presented Delta-Sternheimer results do not suffer from BSSES, since the absolute RPA total energies are separately converged for the molecules and the individual atoms, and the results do not rely upon a balanced description of the molecule and atoms.

-The results are presented in Tab.S11 in SM.
-It can be seen that after the CP correction, the tendency of the extrapolated results to overestimate the atomization energies almost disappears.
-The mean error with respect to the results of this work is slightly reduced.
-The impact of the CP correction on finite-basis results is much larger than on extrapolated results, with the error increasing from 0.95 kcal/mol to 3.22 kcal/mol.
-Therefore, based on these results, for finite-basis calculations, the results obtained without the CP correction are more reliable.
-For results extrapolated to the basis-set limit, the CP correction can slightly improve accuracy.
+We also checked the impact of the CP correction on finite-basis (aug-cc-pwCV5Z) results and found that the influence is much larger here than on the extrapolated results, with the ME increasing from 0.95 kcal/mol to 3.22 kcal/mol, leading to a more pronounced underestimation of the atomization energy.
+Therefore, we arrive at the following guiding principle: for finite-basis calculations of RPA atomization energies, the results obtained without the CP correction are more reliable, whereas for results extrapolated to the basis-set limit, the CP correction can slightly improve accuracy.